 If you’re able to choose a location for a shoot, look for one with good options for using open shade.
 Also, think about the possibility of channelling natural light by photographing in narrow spaces.

-A bit of thought will make a big difference to the outcome of your shoot.
+A bit of thought makes a big difference to the outcome of your shoot.

 Leave a comment